CSC207-UofT/course-project-trackr/phase1/design_document.md

 ## Code Organization

+See packaging strategies.

 ## Functionality

-Use the following link to access a screen recording of the app: https://utoronto-my.sharepoint.com/:v:/g/personal/daniel_hocevar_mail_utoronto_ca/EXqjbxZuf6BNlzVZHw4yWwoBBZcJpS1hX5gPQjzEKOtiUg?e=AF2agE
+Our code successfully executes everything that the specification says it should do.
+One highlight of our program is that it is capable of preserving state between runs of the program by storing user data in a database.
+Here is a link to a screen recording of the app: https://utoronto-my.sharepoint.com/:v:/g/personal/daniel_hocevar_mail_utoronto_ca/EXqjbxZuf6BNlzVZHw4yWwoBBZcJpS1hX5gPQjzEKOtiUg?e=AF2agE